artineering-io/flair-docs/flair/getting-started/globals.md

 Canvas attributes contain the attributes of the texture where paint is applied on, be it paper or canvas.
 Altering these attributes will affect all effects that depend on the canvas for its style.

 ### Canvas Synthesis
-Defines if an infinite canvas should be created from the given texture.
+If an infinite canvas should be created from the given texture.
 Infinite canvases are completely seamless and can be generated from any heightmap texture within the `textures` folder of Flair.

+### Canvas Override

+Flair 1.2
+{: .label .label-green}

+How much the [Canvas Color](#canvas-color) should override (replace) the rendered color (beauty pass).

 ###	Canvas Distortion
-Defines the global amount of distortion caused by the _Canvas Roughness_.
+Global amount of distortion caused by the _Canvas Roughness_.

 ### Canvas Blend
-Defines the blending between the _Canvas Texture_ (_Main Canvas_ group) and the _Canvas Texture Alt_ (_Alternate Canvas_ group), allowing you to combine profile properties of different canvases.
+Blending between the _Canvas Texture_ (_Main Canvas_ group) and the _Canvas Texture Alt_ (_Alternate Canvas_ group), allowing you to combine profile properties of different canvases.
 <figure>
 	<video autoplay loop muted playsinline>
 	  <source src="/media/canvas/canvas-blend.mp4" type="video/mp4">